Specialists/SpecialLib/README.md

 SpecialUtil is a library that contains some utility methods that the library needs/that you can use.

+## SpecialNative

+SpecialNative brings native-only features to Java by using JNI with JNA.
+I barely have any knowledge of C so please contact me if you know C & JNI(Specialists only).

 ## Feature Request

 If you have any feature requests please pull a request or pm me on HF.